The application of biotechnology is widespread. These are some of the topics researchers have been exploring lately.

 Get rid of the mosquitoes

-Biotechnology will soon be providing us with a newer, more effective bug killer that can make evenings outside a bit less painful.
+Biotechnology consulting firms and corporations will soon be providing us with a newer, more effective bug killer that can make evenings outside a bit less painful.
 A recent study has used nanoparticles to feed mosquito larvae double-stranded ribonucleic acid.
 The researchers have targeted genes that produce chitin, the main component of insect exoskeletons, with RNAi.
 This molecule prevents insects from producing certain genes that blocks them from biting, which means they will either die or pesticides will make them easier to kill.

 Bring out the radiance in your skin with the new less harmful sunscreen